 Here’s how you can slow life down to enjoy the Chinese Mid-Autumn Festival during your tour of China.
+Mid-Autumn celebrations usually last for three days in China.
 Do what Chinese people do, to explore the broad and profound Chinese culture!

 A bright, full moon is the symbol of family reunion, reminding people of their home towns and loved ones.
 Gazing at the Moon is an ancient tradition dating back to the Zhou dynasty (around 500 BC), when people held ceremonies to welcome the full moon.

 In the modern world, after a family reunion dinner, some people choose to go outdoors to appreciate the moon on the night of the Mid-Autumn Festival.
 Good places for appreciating the moon are parks and squares.

 2. Reunite with Your Family

 Attending a grand family dinner is not a part of daily life for most Chinese.
 During the festival, family members, no matter how far from home, will try their best to go back home and get together with their parents and extended family.

 This is much like Thanksgiving in the United States.
 And the traditional way to enjoy this time is by sharing a fantastic meal together.